PeymanHonarjoo/todo-list/README.md

 # Todo-list

-Todo-list is an web app that you can create account and add your daily tasks to it and make sure you do all of your tasks :)
+Todo-list is a web app that you can create an account and add your daily tasks to it and make sure you do all of your tasks :)

 ## Project setup
 ```